Pete Vuckovich: Milwaukee Brewers

-In an eleven-season career, Vuckovich posted a 93-69 record with 882 strikeouts and a 3.66 ERA in 1455.1 innings pitched.
-In postseason play, he was 1-2 with a 3.74 ERA.
+In an eleven-season career, Vuckovich posted a 93–69 record with 882 strikeouts and a 3.66 ERA in 1455.1 innings pitched.
+In postseason play, he was 1–2 with a 3.74 ERA.

 While with the Brewers, Vuckovich co-owned a bar in Milwaukee with outfielder Gorman Thomas.
 It was called "Stormin' & Vuke's", a play on their nicknames.

 Following retirement

 Following his retirement, Vuckovich worked for three years (1989–1991) as a television announcer for the Milwaukee Brewers.
-Vuckovich portrayed fictional Yankees slugger Clu Haywood in the film Major League.
+Vuckovich portrayed fictional Yankees slugger Clu Haywood in David S. Ward's film Major League.
+Upon seeing Vuckovich, who the filmmakers had in mind for playing a relief pitcher, Ward saw him as the right look for an imposing hitter.

 In 1992, he was hired by the Pittsburgh Pirates as a pitching instructor.
 Vuckovich served as the pitching coach for the Pittsburgh Pirates for the 1997–2000 seasons.
-He then worked his way through the Pirates organization to the position of special assistant to the general manager with the Pirates, and held a similar post with the Seattle Mariners' organization under Jack Zduriencik, Seattle's GM from 2009–15.
+He then worked his way through the Pirates organization to the position of special assistant to the general manager with the Pirates, and held a similar post with the Seattle Mariners' organization under Jack Zduriencik, Seattle's GM from 2009 to 2015.
 In 2016, Vuckovich served as a professional scout with the Arizona Diamondbacks.

+Personal life

+Vuckovich resides in Johnstown with his wife Annie.
+His son, Pete Vuckovich Jr. was drafted by the White Sox in the 48th round of the 2004 amateur draft nearly 30 years to the day after he was drafted.
+Like his father, Vuckovich Jr. also attended both Conemaugh Valley High School and Clarion University.